 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.

-If you’re looking to save money across pantry items such as nuts, seeds, flours and much more, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to check them out.
+If you’re looking to save money across pantry items such as nuts, seeds, flours and more, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to check them out.

-- 400 grams approx. fresh strawberries, hulled
+- 400 g fresh strawberries (approx.) hulled

-- 400 ml can coconut milk
+- 400 ml canned coconut milk

-- 100 grams (½ cup) chia seeds
+- 100 g chia seeds (½ cup)

-Throw it all in a blender and blend on a very high speed until well mixed.
+- Throw it all in a blender and blend on a very high speed until well mixed.
 Thermomix 30 seconds, speed 6.

-Refrigerate for 4-24 hours.
+- Refrigerate for 4-24 hours.
 The longer it is refrigerated, the thicker it becomes.

-If you find it has become too thick, mix through a little more coconut milk or water to thin it out.
+- If you find it has become too thick, mix through a little more coconut milk or water to thin it out.

-Serve in a glass garnished with fresh strawberries.
+- Serve in a glass garnished with fresh strawberries.

-Some kids (or even adults), don't like the 'tapioca-like' texture of the chia seed.
+- Some kids (or even adults), don't like the 'tapioca-like' texture of the chia seed.
 If this is the case just process it for longer or until it smoothes out.